-I've explored some of the storylines in this exhibition via threads on twitter (see here, here and here), but in this post I want to talk a bit more about the illustrations that accompany my text in the exhibition.
+I've explored some of the storylines in this exhibition via threads on Twitter, but in this post I want to talk a bit more about the illustrations that accompany my text in the exhibition.
 These are the work of Michelle Keeley-Adamson, whose illustrations from historic excavation photographs I was introduced to during the summer.

 The Mapping Collections Histories exhibition features three different maps.
 The base map shows Britain and Barbados "in context" as it were, with a dotted line to highlight the distance (and connection) between them.
 This is loosely based on an old map of the British Empire.
 Then there are separate maps of Britain and Barbados.

 For the Britain map, again we turned to historic images found online and digitised books.
-One of the most exciting elements of this map for me was seeing Michelle's recreated display interiors for the Colonial and Indian Exhibition 1886, based on images from the Illustrated London News and from Frank Cundall's Reminiscences of the Colonial and Indian Exhibition.
+One of the most exciting elements of this map for me was seeing Michelle's recreated display interiors for the Colonial and Indian Exhibition 1886, drawing inspiration from sketches in the Illustrated London News and Frank Cundall's Reminiscences of the Colonial and Indian Exhibition.
 The Blackmore Collection in Salisbury image is based on old photographs and an Illustrated London News drawing of the interior of the museum, which was closed in 1930s.